porrasdaniela/IS362-Project3/README.md

 *Demonstrate database interaction and data storytelling using Python

 Technologies Used
--SQLite (relational database)
+--SQLite (relational database)

--Python
+--Python

--pandas
+--pandas

--matplotlib
+--matplotlib

--Jupyter Notebook
+--Jupyter Notebook

 Key Insights
 The project showcases how to extract meaningful data by combining information from different tables in a normalized database.

 The most frequently purchased tracks were visualized, providing insight into customer preferences.